 Accidently deleted a file?
 Don't worry, we may still have a copy of it.

-We offer shared filestore for departments, research groups, etc.
+We offer shared filestore known as Storage for departments, research groups, etc.

-If you're unsure which shared filestore is best for your department/project, please get in touch with the Library & IT Help Desk for advice.
+If you're unsure how to use shared filestore for your department/project, or need advice on choosing between Storage and Google Drive, please get in touch with the Library & IT Help Desk for advice.

 Share Google folders with individuals or groups: